 Finally, in Sect. \ref{sec:applic} we briefly discussed the application of the method for two specific observables: the Adler function in massless QCD and the energy of a static quark.
-In both cases, we focused on the main property of the new expansions, namely the tamed behaviour at high orders, which justifies the conjecture discussed in Sect. \ref{sec:OPE}.
-In the case of the Adler function, for which many applications of the conformal mappings already exist \cite{Caprini:1998wg}-\cite{Caprini:2020lff}, we illustrated the good convergence of the new expansions for the Adler function calculated on the spacelike axis in a frame of a realistic model inspired from QCD.
+In both cases, we focused on illustrating the tamed behaviour of the new expansions at high orders, which is an important argument in favour of the conjecture discussed in Sect. \ref{sec:OPE}.
+In the case of the Adler function, for which many applications of the conformal mappings already exist \cite{Caprini:1998wg}-\cite{Caprini:2020lff}, we illustrated the good convergence of the new expansions for the Adler function calculated on the spacelike axis in the frame of a realistic model inspired from QCD.
 For the energy of the static quark, we used as input the perturbative coefficients calculated on the lattice in \cite{Bali:2013pla},\cite{Bali:2013qla}, and examined the large-order behaviour of the expansions based on two conformal mapings, assuming that a nondominant UV renormalon is either absent or present.
 We emphasize that the present analysis is the first application of the method of conformal mappings to this observable.
-The preliminary results show that the perturbative coefficients of the quark self energy seem to feel the presence of a singularity at $u=-1$, besides the leading singularity at $u=1/2$ in the Borel plane.
-Further investigations of the problem are objectives of our future work.
+The preliminary results show that the perturbative coefficients of the quark self-energy seem to feel the presence of a singularity at $u=-1$, besides the leading singularity at $u=1/2$ in the Borel plane.
+The application of the conformal mappings to other observables calculated on the lattice and the comparison with the hyperasymptotic expansions \cite{Ayala:2019uaw} are objectives of our future work.

 {\bf Acknowledgments}~ I am grateful to A. Pineda for very useful discussions.
-This work was supported by the Romanian Ministry of Research, Innovation and Digitalization, Contract PN 19060101.
+This work was supported by the Romanian Ministry of Research, Innovation and Digitization, Contract PN 19060101.